alb-i986/selenium-tinafw/README.md

 - junit
 - log4j

-Please see the [POM file](https://github.com/alb-i986/selenium-tinafw/blob/master/pom.xml) for more details.
+Please see the [POM file](pom.xml) for more details.

 ## TODO

+- redesign Config
+- cleanup by leveraging Guice
-- add `PageComponent` hierarchy (soon to be available)
+- add `PageComponent` hierarchy
 - make it a data-driven framework